Wallet delegated signature through webhooks

 Unauthorized

-If the wallet used is not linked to any account or without the proper permission scheme, you will receive an HTTP 401
+If the wallet used is not linked to any account or without the proper permission scheme, you will receive an HTTP 401 error code.
+Check your wallet address and your account.

 If the issue persists, please contact [email protected]